slawekmarciniak/train_app_v.2/README.md

 # Ultran Training App v.1

-In this project I create app scaffold.

-My target is to build CRUD functionality for training plan.
+My target is to build CRUD functionality for training plan app.

-Next i would like to separate views of my App into different routes using React Router.

-I will add navbar, and basics bootstrap styles.

-In this way i will be abble to build first step of MVP.
+In this project I use: JS, React, Hooks, React Router, basic Bootstrap & self made CSS styles.

+To do: React Context.

+🎥 Preview site ➡️ tap here